bobbicodes/mecca/README.md

 It was originally meant to be a chiptune tracker that would simply emulate the 4 channels of the NES.
 But then I started playing around with alternative interfaces and while working on an SVG music notation rendering engine I realized that my priorities were definitely out of whack, and what my program really needed was a jumping Mario.

 I found that the specific subset of musical features used in the Mario Paint music maker provides a delightful scope of creative possibilities while remaining very approachable.
-And by using styled note samples of equal duration a whole set of elements to implement goes away, like rests, stems, beams, and the need for multiple staves for each voice.
+And by using distinctively styled note heads that play samples of a common length, a whole set of elements to implement goes away, like rests, stems, beams, and the need for multiple staves for each voice.

-Check out the paper [Mario Paint: An Accessible Environment of Musical Creativity and Sound Exploration](docs/Mario_Paint_An_Accessible_Environment_of.pdf).
+Check out the inspiring paper [Mario Paint: An Accessible Environment of Musical Creativity and Sound Exploration](docs/Mario_Paint_An_Accessible_Environment_of.pdf).

 [Live app in its current state](https://porkostomus.github.io/mecca/)